 The light platform follows security first design.
 Given the complexity of microservices architecture, there is no existing OAuth 2.0 provider on the market that is suitable for microservices.
 Most commercial products are focusing on the perimeter, and they don’t have solutions for the service to service communication inside the corporate network.
 This is the reason we have provided an OAuth 2.0 provider light-oauth2 which is based on light-4j and light-rest-4j frameworks.
 The light-oauth2 consists of 7 microservices that can be deployed in one cluster with multiple instances of token service and one instance of other services.
 Or you can deploy two clusters if your organization needs one cluster for external clients and another cluster for internal clients.

 The light-oauth2 is not just an OAuth 2.0 provider.
 Some of the services implement the OAuth 2.0 specifications, and others implement some extensions to make OAuth 2.0 more suitable to protect service to service communication regardless request/response (light-rest-4j, light-graphql-4j, and light-hybrid-4j) or event-driven (light-eventuate-4j, light-tram-4j, and light-saga-4j).
 It has entitlement management built-in to support scope verification at endpoint level for services with JWT.
-It also can be federated to support multiple clusters in the same organization.
-The key distribution service enables resource servers to pull public key certificates that are used to verify JWT from OAuth 2.0 provider instead of traditional push approach.
+It also can be federated to support multiple clusters in the same organization or across multiple organizations.
+The key distribution architecture enables resource servers to pull public key certificates that are used to verify JWT from OAuth 2.0 provider key distribution service instead of the traditional push approach.

 - Why this OAuth 2.0 Provider

 - Authorization Code - Authenticate to OAuth 2.0 and get authorization code

 - SPNEGO/Kerberos - Authenticate to OAuth 2.0 with SPNEGO/Kerberos